 Turns out Jeremy is a Secret Service agent and he is one of the very few people that has possession of a very critical piece of information vital to our nations national security.
-Considering Jeremy’s gambling and drinking problems, not to mention his aversion to a straight razor, I don’t know why anybody would trust him with anything, but I’m not government bureaucrat so what would I know?
-Regardless these people want this information and they want it badly and they will do anything to Jeremy, be it physical or psychological to make this happen.
+Considering Jeremy’s gambling and drinking problems, not to mention his aversion to a government bureaucrat so what would I know?
+Regardless, these people want this information and they want it badly and they will do anything to Jeremy, be it physical or psychological to make this happen.

 Thus over the next hour or so in our time, heck if I know what the passage is in Jeremy’s time, the young man in the acrylic box will be subjected to bright lights, darkness, physical stresses, emotional stresses and that infernal digital clock that’s always ticking down to triple zero which almost always leads to something bad happening.
 And even though Jeremy is locked in a box in the trunk of a car, he can tell from the sounds around him that something real bad is happening outside around him, and the torture continues.
 Jeremy Reins is a tough nut to crack, but as you might imagine, everything isn’t always what it seems.

 I’m going to have to stop giving movies credit for not boring me.
-True enough, I hate to be sitting around watching a movie twiddling my thumbs, or if I’m at home drifting over to the PC firing up a game of NBA 2k12.
+True enough, I hate to be sitting in a theater watching a movie twiddling my thumbs, or if I’m at home, drifting over to the PC firing up a game of NBA 2k12.
 The point is that at no point was I ever bored by watching Stephen Dorff locked in an acrylic box for ninety or so minutes, which in itself is an achievement and a testament to Dorff’s solid performance, but me not being bored doesn’t make ‘Brake’ a good movie.

 Now the script that director Gabe Torres and actor Stephen Dorff are working off of, written by Timothy Minion… note that I’m am really slow to lay into any screenwriter since almost no screenwriters script makes it intact from page to screen… but that being said, the script that they ended up going with has some odd inconsistencies in it that it make difficult for us to discuss with you without completely spoiling stuff.
 But these instances do stretch our ability to believe in the unfortunate situation Secret Service agent Jeremy Neal has found himself in.
 Then there’s the conclusion of the film, which you can imagine is loaded with all kinds of twistiness which just shatters whatever tenuous grasp on a sense of reality that ‘Brake’ was gripping on to.